 It could be stressful if you have too many events and parties to go and spend that much money to buy gifts.
 Get yourself involved in the parties you like the most and say no politely to the invites that you don’t want to go.
 We’re just too busy in our daily life.
 Don’t stress yourself out to attend all the parties.
 It’s time of the season to relax and spend time only with your loved ones.

 For us, spending time as a family and making memories matter much more than anything.
 There are a lot of fun things to do during the holidays.
 We like to bake Christmas cookies, DIY crafts, make a gingerbread house, watch Christmas movies, play board games, see Christmas lights in the neighborhood, go ice skating and so on.

-Our family also have a Christmas tradition.
+Our family also has a Christmas tradition.
 We have been going to Niagara Falls during the festive season for many years now.
 Stay a night there, have some good food, see the falls and the Winter Festival of Lights.
 The family is a blessing and all these things will give lasting memories for all of us.

 5. Minimal Decorations

 We love to decorate our house at this festive season and we always use items from the past Christmases.
 Instead of putting up a bunch of Christmas decorations, we have a pre-lit Christmas tree without ornaments.
 Or I can say only a few hand-made craft ornaments from my daughter.

 We also like to hang in windows with some very pretty dollar store plastic snowflakes.
 We enjoy minimal decorations, listening to the holiday music and seeing the Christmas tree lights twinkling throughout the holidays.
 Once you try, you’ll feel better with less decorating, I promise!